ViliusSutkus89/AndroidIssue_MinSdkAutoUpgradeFor64Bits/README.md

 OS: Ubuntu-20.04

 STEPS TO REPRODUCE:
-0. Create sample app with NDK support and minimum supported SDK set to 16.
+0. Create sample app with NDK support and minimum supported SDK set to 20.
-[Not important] 1.
-Verify that `./gradlew build` fails, because lint informs about WebP image requiring API 18.
-See build log #0 below.
-[Not important] 2.
-Add `android.lintOptions.abortOnError false`, verify that build succeeds.
-3. Upgrade CMake to 3.21.1 (latest) and NDK to 23.0.7599858 (latest)
+1. Upgrade CMake to 3.21.1 (latest) and NDK to 23.0.7599858 (latest)
-4. Verify that `./gradlew build` fails.
-See build log #1 below.
+2. Verify that `./gradlew build` fails.

-Build succeeds with CMake 3.18.1, but there are a lot of warnings from NDK 23, demanding CMake 3.19 or newer.
+Build succeeds with CMake 3.18.1, but there's a lot of warnings from NDK 23, demanding CMake 3.19 or newer.

 Build log #1: ```
 > Task :app:configureCMakeDebug FAILED